As of 2018, Google’s brand was valued at over $120 billion. This means that when Google does something, anything, a lot of people pay close attention.

 The most exciting part about Flutter may not the framework itself.
 Popular frameworks like Bootstrap, Foundation, and Milligram are not lacking in interface and capability.
 Flutter’s hype most likely comes from one single fact: it’s managed by Google.

-Google, Dart, and Mobile Apps
+Google, Dart, and Mobile Application Development

 Google has a strong background in mobile-app development.
 They have created a number of successful mobile apps like Google Maps, and Google Wallet.
 But why would they decide to create Flutter?